 I recently withdrew from my winter/spring classes.
 Do I need a new 1098-T showing those charges have been dropped?

 The 1098-T reflects information that was posted to the student account during the 2014 fiscal year.
 Charges for this term will appear on the current 1098-T, but the withdrawal information has been added to your Student Account during 2015 fiscal year.
 These changes will be reflected on the 2015 1098-T. The changes appear in Box 4.

 Where can I get my 1098-T?

-A form will only be produced and mailed out if there is any activity (tuition billed and/or scholarship and grants posted) on the account during 2012 academic year.
-The forms are mailed on January 31, 2013 to the students permanant address on file.
-They are also available on the students’ myNEU portal as of January 28, 2013.
-1098-T form is not available on the parent portal.
+Students may opt to receive there 1098T electronically and not by mail via ther myNEU portal.
+A form will only be produced if there is any activity (tuition billed and/or scholarship and grants posted) on the account during 2014 academic year.
+The forms are mailed on January 31, 2015 to the students permanant address on file.
+The 1098-T form is not available on the parent portal.

 How can I get a copy of my 1098-T form?

 Students may print copies from their myNEU account.
 To access and print the form, students should:

 - Choose “Tax Notification”